YorkDojo/yorkdojo.github.io/_worksheets/microbit/step-counter.md

 - A BBC microbit & battery holder
 - A big rubber band

-## Step Zero: Open up the block editor
+## Step Zero: Open up the PXT editor

-[Open up the Microbit block editor](https://www.microbit.co.uk/app/#create:xczaux) and then plug into your microbit into your computer.
+Firstly, fire up [Microsoft PXT](https://pxt.microbit.org/?lang=en) and click on the 'Javascript' tab at the top.

 ## Step One: 'steps' variable